 And at Dumbarton Oaks Gardens in Georgetown, there’s an extra appeal to al fresco outings during the cool seasons: Free admission.
 From November 1 – March 15, you can wander around the 10 acres of enchanting terraces and landscaped plots at your leisure — without paying a dime.

 We enjoyed both the complimentary admission and the gorgeous autumn weather there with friends this past weekend, and it was a perfect time to go.
 Fall flowers are on display, and there are stunning views of brilliant foliage of Dumbarton Oaks Park just behind the gardens.

 Dumbarton Oaks Gardens are located at 31st and R Streets NW in Georgetown.
 It’s open Tuesday – Sunday from 2-5pm (closed Federal holidays).
-Admission is free from November 1 – March 14.
-During the regular season, March 15 – October 31, it’s $8/adults, $5/seniors, students, & children ages 2-12 (free for under 2).
+Admission is free from November 1 – March 15.
+During the regular season, March 15 – October 31, it’s $7 per person.